dmx-systems/dmx-documentation/docs/user.rst

 --------------

 The first tab is a general info tab.
-It is always named after the type of the selected item, e.g. "Person" or "Event".
+It is always labelled with the type of the selected item, e.g. "Person" or "Event".
 In its display mode it shows only those fields containing data.
 You can click "Reveal" on details to reveal them on the current topicmap.